Thor110/Expanded-Galaxy-Main/Expanded Galaxy Main Installer/Mobile/readme.txt

 Install to this directory, then copy everything over using iTunes.

 On iOS, they are placed in iTunes > Apps > Documents, in the same spot that the ‘saves’ folder goes.

+	Optional Add-Ons

+If you plan to install the Port or Brotherhood, the installation can be continued using this folder.

+Note : there is no way to swap between playing K1 or K2 on mobile yet, so once you have installed the port, you are stuck with it.